All About Direct Save Telecom

 The downside is full-fibre is only available to a small percentage of homes in the UK, and it’s taking a good while to get everyone up to speed.

-Most Direct Save Telecom broadband deals are on 12-month agreements, but for some packages, DST provides the option of rolling monthly (or ‘no contract’) broadband.
+Many Direct Save Telecom basic and broadband deals are on 12-month agreements, but if you want to sign up to one of its full fibre packages, it's likely you'll need to commit to a longer 18-months.
 DST is also one of the few providers to offer home broadband with no credit check.

 Which Direct Save Telecom package is right for me?

-All Direct Save Telecom packages include unlimited broadband and free Wi-Fi router and most include a 12-month contract (significantly shorter than many other providers).
-If you want to keep things flexible, its 11Mb ASDL package is also available on a rolling-monthly basis.
+All Direct Save Telecom packages include unlimited broadband and free Wi-Fi router, and most include a 12-month contract (significantly shorter than many other providers).

 Other than contract length, the main thing you'll want to think about when deciding on a package is availability and speed.